 - Established in 1957, it is one of the oldest poison centers in the United States.

 - It is the designated poison center for Nebraska, Wyoming, Idaho, American Samoa, and the Federated States of Micronesia.

 - One of 55 poison centers in the United States.
 Certified as a regional poison center by the American Association of Poison Control Centers.

 - Operates 24-hours a day, seven days a week with full information and treatment capabilities.

 - Funded by The Nebraska Medical Center, University of Nebraska Medical Center, State of Nebraska, State of Wyoming, State of Idaho, HRSA grants and Nebraska hospitals.

 - 43,379 follow-up calls were made by NRPC staff

 - Eighty-three percent of the poisoning exposures were unintentional.

-- Three quarters of the poisoning exposures were treated safely at home with poison center advice and follow-up.
+- Seventy-four percent of the poisoning exposures were treated safely at home with poison center advice and follow-up.